Joshua Miele

 Joshua A. Miele (born 1969) is an American research scientist who specializes in accessible technology design.
-Miele conducted research on tactile graphics and auditory displays at the Smith-Kettlewell Eye Research Institute in California for fifteen years.
+Miele conducted research on tactile graphics and auditory displays at the Smith-Kettlewell Eye Research Institute (SKERI) in California for fifteen years.
 In 2019, he joined Amazon Lab126, a subsidiary of Amazon that works on hardware products, where he is Principal Accessibility Researcher.
 He has been blind since early childhood.

-Miele's work at Smith-Kettlewell includes Tactile Map Automated Production (TMAP), a web application for generating tactile maps of streets printable with a braille embosser, and YouDescribe, a web platform for creating and listening to audio descriptions of YouTube videos.
+Miele's work at SKERI includes Tactile Map Automated Production (TMAP), a web application for generating tactile maps of streets printable with a braille embosser, and YouDescribe, a web platform for creating and listening to audio descriptions of YouTube videos.
 In 2014, he worked with the San Francisco-based nonprofit LightHouse for the Blind and Visually Impaired to start using TMAP to produce tactile maps of the Bay Area Rapid Transit for teachers and other consumers.
 He was named a MacArthur Fellow in 2021.
+His memoir, Connecting Dots, was published in 2025.

 Life and career

 Early life

 Joshua A. Miele was born in New York in 1969, the son of Isabella and Jean Miele and one of three siblings.
 At the age of four, he was blinded in an acid attack outside of the family home in Park Slope, Brooklyn, and he underwent surgeries for his burns and blindness through his childhood.
 He attended the Industrial Home for the Blind for kindergarten.

 Miele recalls his mother wanted him to be "as active and engaged with the world as possible" growing up, and she encouraged him to feel art in museums.
 Electronics and model kits that his mother bought for his birthdays lacked accessible instructions, so he would attempt to build them through trial and error.
 His father worked as an architect.
 When he was six or seven years old, he would play with floor plans and layout tape in his father's office.
 After his parents separated in 1975, Miele spent much of his time with his sister.

 In the first grade he was mainstreamed into Public School 102, where he was taught by the same teacher, from the third grade through high school, who transcribed all of his learning materials into braille.
-Miele and his sister moved to Rockland County with their mother's new partner.
+Miele and his sister later moved to Rockland County with their mother's new partner; he found that the suburban area was significantly harder to navigate as a blind person than Brooklyn, before he discovered how to use tactile maps.
 His stepfather, a geophysicist, would become a strong influence.
 He observed that, in this new environment, "most kids were afraid of me because I was different, and, for the first time in my life, I had classmates who thought it was fun to mess with the blind kid".
 In high school, he took classes in chemistry and biology and applied to study physics at the University of California, Berkeley in 1987.